-The Stormwater Management Section of the Tucson Department of Transportation works to keep pollutants out of Tucson's stormwater drainage system.
+The Stormwater Management of the Tucson Transportation Department works to keep pollutants out of Tucson's stormwater drainage system.

 Water Harvesting Guidance Manual